Why Our Work Matters

 Women are significantly underrepresented in Ohio public office.

-- The Ohio General Assembly has been no more than 25% female since women were first admitted to the state legislature in 1922.
-(And only 150 women have served in the Ohio legislature since that time, according to www.ohiostatehouse.org.)
+The Ohio General Assembly has been no more than 31% female since women were first admitted to the state legislature in 1922.
+And about 150 women have served in the Ohio legislature since that time, according to www.ohiostatehouse.org.

-- Of the 282 county commissioners in Ohio in 2017, only 15% are women, according to 2017 County Commissioners Association of Ohio Roster, www.ccao.org
+Of the 282 county commissioners in Ohio in 2017, only 15% were women, according to 2017 County Commissioners Association of Ohio Roster, www.ccao.org.

 Political participation by women is low in Ohio.